September 20, 2010

 Lender Processing Services concurred, with its senior V.P. noting "Loans that have been delinquent for a historically long period of time are just now beginning to move through the pipeline.
 As of July 2010, the average length of time a loan in foreclosure had been delinquent was nearly 470 days.
 Now, after the intensive efforts of the last year or two, remaining home retention options appear to be exhausted and servicers are beginning to process more of these seriously delinquent loans."

 My view remains that the underlying condition of the U.S. housing market is one of deep insolvency.
 The Treasury, Fed and the FASB have effectively made a policy out of opaque disclosure, so that at least the deterioration in the housing market is slow to appear on the balance sheets of major banks and financials.
-At present, the FASB allows "substantial discretion" in the valuation of mortgage-backed securities, which I suspect are being carried at a higher level than the value that the underlying cash flows (mortgage repayments) can actually support.
+At present, the FASB allows "significant judgment" in the valuation of mortgage-backed securities, which I suspect are being carried at a higher level than the value that the underlying cash flows (mortgage repayments) can actually support.
 Given that there is little pressure to disclose losses, and that mechanisms are in place (at least until the end of 2012) for the Treasury to bail out the entire flow of bad mortgages that funnel through Fannie Mae and Freddie Mac, it's not clear whether the growing mountain of delinquent and unforeclosed mortgages will provoke an abrupt crisis.
 My own expectation is that fresh economic pressure would provoke contagious pressure on the housing market to an extent that would be difficult to obscure.

 That said, if the U.S. economy averts a period of fresh economic weakness, we could instead observe a more drawn out period of stagnation and price pressure.
 Ultimately the bad assets have to be placed on the market, which suggests further price pressure in the next few years.
 Weak labor conditions would also contribute further mortgage deterioration.
 Long-term, deficit-led inflation might be able to avert mortgage losses as home values gradually rise above the principal balances, eroding the real value of the debt, but this appears very unlikely in the immediate few years.